Simuschlatz/AlphaBing/README.md

 ![license](https://img.shields.io/github/license/SiiiMiii/Chess-AI)
 ![activity](https://img.shields.io/github/commit-activity/m/SiiiMiii/Chess-AI)
 * Xiangqi is the chinese version of chess very popular amongst East Asian countries.
-* This project's final version will be a fairly sophisticated chess engine with built*in AI and the ability to process a physical board
+* This project's final version will be a fairly sophisticated chess engine with built-in AI and the ability to process a physical board

 ## Table of Contents
 * [Featuqres](#features)